akio-tomiya/Gaugefields.jl/README.md

 - MPI parallel computation (experimental.
 See documents.)
     - quenched HMC with MPI being subject to 't Hooft twisted b.c.

 - GPU parallel computation with CUDA (experimental.
-See documents.)
+See [documents](https://github.com/akio-tomiya/Gaugefields.jl?tab=readme-ov-file#gpu-parallel-computation-with-cuda-experimental) .)
     - Only 4D system is supported.
 2D one is not supported now.
     - Gradient flow for SU(Nc)
-    - STOUT smearing for SU(3), A general SU(Nc) case will be added.
+    - Stout smearing for SU(3), A general SU(Nc) case will be added.

 **The implementation of higher-form gauge fields is based on [arXiv:2303.10977 [hep-lat]](https://arxiv.org/abs/2303.10977).**